-We currently hold the School Sports Silver Award in recognition of the quality of the PE on offer in our school.
+We currently hold the School Sports Gold Award in recognition of the quality of the PE on offer in our school.

 Priorities for the Future

-In 2017-18, we will be maintaining our partnership with WLSSP, continuing their input for two full days so that all children from Y1 to Y6 can benefit from PE lessons delivered by their coaches throughout the school year.
+We will be maintaining our partnership with WLSSP, continuing their input for two full days so that all children from Y1 to Y6 can benefit from PE lessons delivered by their coaches throughout the school year.
 We will also be buying into a number of 'bolt-on' initiatives including Bikeability and Mini Wheelers for the Reception children.